-McKenna thought the class would be about how to change a diaper and feed his baby a bottle.
-Instead, what he encountered was a group of guys who were just as fearful as he was about becoming a father.
+McKenna assumed the class would be about how to change a diaper and feed his baby a bottle.
+Instead, he encountered a group of guys who were just as fearful as he was about becoming a father.

-“The class was a relief for me,” McKenna said.
-“First off, the class was taught by a guy.
+“The class was a relief for me,” McKenna says.
+“First off, a guy taught the class.
 On top of that, we got to talk about our fears and concerns.
 Had we not done that, I think I would have been intimidated.
 Being more comfortable about caring for Brooks – not feeling like I was going to break him if I held him – gave me the best opportunity to bond with him from the moment he was born.”

-McKenna thought the experience was so worthwhile he recruited six guys for the class and attended with them.
+The experience was so worthwhile, McKenna recruited six guys for the class.
+He also went with them.

-The class didn’t just help prepare McKenna for the role of parent.
+Although the class helped prepare McKenna for his new parenting role, he got an extra benefit.
 It also helped him in his marriage.

-Looking back on the last few years, McKenna said he wouldn’t trade the time he has had with his son and how they have grown as a family.
+Looking back on the last few years, McKenna wouldn’t trade his time with his son and how they have grown as a family.

 If you want to learn more about preparing for fatherhood, check out our classes here.